opennetworkinglab/aether-docs/testing/sdcore_testing.rst

 of the system using component specific libraries including NG40.

 Currently the ``Integration test suite`` is implemented using Robot Framework.
-In the integration tests Robot Framework calls ng40 library to perform normal attach/detach procedures.
+In the integration tests Robot Framework calls the ng40 library to perform normal attach/detach procedures.
 Meanwhile it injects failures into the system (container restarts, link down etc.) by calling functions implemented in the k8s library.